 - U.S. citizen or permanent resident.

-- Freshman or higher class standing with 3.00 or higher cumulative GPA.
+- Freshman or higher class standing with a decent cumulative GPA.

 - Agricultural engineering, electrical engineering, agriculture, plant sciences, horticulture, biology, engineering, programming and software development, computer science, mechatronics, computer information systems, mathematics, statistics, or other related majors.

 - Underrepresented students in science and engineering, and students from community colleges that do not offer research opportunities for undergraduates are strongly encouraged to apply.

 - Integration of Phenomics and Genomics Data

 - Intelligent Sensing for Precise and Scalable Phenomics

 - Phenomics in Wheat Breeding Programs